-After a distinguished career at NASA's Dryden Flight Research Center, Edwards, Calif, Rogers E. Smith retired at the end of September 2000 to pursue another career in consulting.
+After a distinguished career at NASA's Dryden Flight Research Center, Edwards, CA, Rogers E. Smith retired at the end of September 2000 to pursue a career in consulting.
 At Dryden, he was the Chief of the Flight Crew Branch for a number of years.
-In this position, often referred to as Chief Pilot, Smith headed the team of thirteen research flight crews (including himself) at NASA's premier installation for aeronautical research.
+In this position, often referred to as Chief Pilot, Smith headed the team of 13 research flight crews (including himself) at NASA's premier installation for aeronautical research.

 He had held this position since January 1993 except for a period from July 27, 1998, until March 27, 2000, when he served as the acting director of Flight Operations at Dryden.
 As acting director, he managed the Avionics, Operations Engineering, Flight Crew, Quality Inspection, Aircraft Maintenance and Modification, and the Shuttle and Flight Operations Support Branches.